 Here is everything I need to refresh for the Ocean Yachtmaster course I am currently doing:

-COLREGS – are the international collision regulations at sea.
+COLREGS – are the international collision regulations at sea and they are designed to ensure that boats know who gives way to who.

 People who are under way tend to give way to boats which are anchored. (see this is all common sense people!!)